ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 👉 [Join the AIN DAO Discord](https://discord.com/invite/aindao)

-To move ERC-20 AIN from Ethereum to Native AIN on the AI Network, follow these steps:
+To convert **ERC-20 AIN** from Ethereum to **Native AIN** on the AI Network, follow these steps:

-1. **ERC-20 AIN** (Ethereum) → Deposited to **AIN DAO Discord** → Converted to **Discord Credits**.
-2. **Discord Credits** → Withdrawn as **Native AIN** (on AI Network).

 #### Step 1: Import $AIN Tokens into MetaMask

-1. Open MetaMask and go to “Assets.”
+1. Open MetaMask and go to “Assets”.
-2. Click “Import Token” and select “Custom Token.”
+2. Click “Import Token” → “Custom Token”.
-3. Use the contract address: `0x3a810ff7211b40c4fa76205a14efe161615d0385`
+3. Use this contract address: `0x3a810ff7211b40c4fa76205a14efe161615d0385`
-4. Click “Add Custom Token” to see your $AIN balance.
+4. Click “Add Custom Token” to view your $AIN balance.

-#### Step 2: Deposit $AIN to AIN Credits
+#### Step 2: Deposit $AIN to AIN DAO Discord

-1. Type `/ain deposit` in the AIN DAO Discord to receive a unique deposit address (e.g. start with `0x...`).
+1. In Discord, type `/ain deposit` to receive your unique deposit address (start with `0x...`).
 2. Copy the deposit address.
 3. Open your ETH wallet and locate the $AIN token.
-4. Click “Send,” paste the copied address, and enter the amount of $AIN to deposit.
+4. Click “Send,” paste the deposit address, and input the amount to deposit (Minimum: 500 AIN).
-5. Confirm the transaction in your wallet.
+5. Confirm the transaction.
-6. In Discord, type `/ain balance` to confirm your deposit.
+6. In Discord, type `/ain balance` to confirm your balance.
-   **Note**: Deposits under 500 $AIN will not be paid out until the total deposited amount exceeds 500 $AIN.

 #### Step 3: Withdraw AIN Credits to Native AIN

 1. Use the `/ain withdraw` command in Discord.
 2. Enter your AI Network wallet address.
-3. Specify the amount of AIN credits to withdraw (minimum: 500 AIN).
+3. Specify the withdrawal amount (Minimum: 500 AIN).
 4. Confirm the transaction.

-#### Summary

-- **Deposit**: Move your ERC-20 AIN from Ethereum into Discord to convert them into Discord Credits.
-- **Withdraw**: Convert Discord Credits into Native AIN and transfer them to your AI Network wallet.

 ## Step 5.
 Create your app